Interior design terms – are they really a thing?

 A decorative style from the 1940s characterised by clean lines.
 Not the same as Modern.

-A design that is a thought-out and well put together collection of furnishings that can reflect a personal style or historical meaning.
+A design that is a thought-out and well put together collection of furnishings or accessories that can reflect a personal style or historical meaning.
+It’s combining various elements belonging to different sources together but giving the appearance that they belong together.

 Originally used to define the way metal ages, but now this term is also used to characterise the desirable weathering conditions of antiques and vintage pieces.